wp-plugins/razuna-media-manager/readme.txt

 * Automatic-sharing when inserting a private asset
 * Upload files & File management

+== Screenshots ==

+1. Configuration page
+2. Media Manager integration

+== Changelog ==

+= 0.4.2 =
+* First public version
+* Allows to add shared images, videos and documents which are hosted on a Razuna service to your posts

 == Installation ==

 1. Upload `razuna-media-media-manager` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the "Plugins" menu in Wordpress
-1. Configure the plugin in the 'Razuna Configuration' (or 'Settings') screen by following the onscreen prompts.
+1. Configure the plugin in the "Razuna Configuration" (or "Settings") screen by following the onscreen prompts.